pasqal-io/horqrux/docs/dqc.md

 print(fig_to_html(plt.gcf())) # markdown-exec: hide
 ```

-## Fitting a partial differential equation using DifferentiableQuantumCircuit
+# Fitting a partial differential equation using DifferentiableQuantumCircuit

-Finally, we show how a DifferentiableQuantumCircuit[^1] can be implemented in `horqrux` and solve a partial differential equation.
+Finally, we show how a Differentiable Quantum Circuit (DQC)[^2] can be implemented in `horqrux` and solve a partial differential equation.

 ```python exec="on" source="material-block" html="1"
 from __future__ import annotations